WCB – Everything you wanted to know about WCB Premiums but were afraid to ask

 There are 4 main areas that employers can have an influence over their WCB Premium Rate:

 ICP can, but does not always, result in industry rated discounts; surcharges associated with ICP can be higher than the standard pricing model.
 Therefore involvement in ICP should be given careful consideration.

 Although EPRS and WCB Premium Rate setting can be complicated and complex, it still remains that accident prevention is the single most effective tool an employer can use to lower WCB premiums and if accident prevention fails, cost containment of the resultant claims is essential to keeping claims cost down.

 For further information or explanation of WCB Premiums, WCB pricing programs and/or WCB claims management, you can connect with us on Facebook , Twitter , or LinkedIn.
-Or contact us directly at [email protected], [email protected] or at 1-844-377-9545.
+You can reach us via email at [email protected], [email protected] or contact us directly, during business hours, using our chat feature or call us at 1-844-377-9545.